pmikstacki/bsharp/docs/analysis/quality.md

-# Code Quality Analysis (deprecated / future plan)
+# Code Quality Analysis (Conceptual / Future Plan)

 This document describes a future-facing design for quality analysis.
 The legacy `quality` module and `QualityPass` were removed from the codebase in the purge.
 Consider this document a proposal/reference for potential future work rather than current implementation.